psteniusubi/webauthn-tester/README.md

 https://psteniusubi.github.io/webauthn-tester/

-The [Working with FIDO and the WebAuthn API](https://www.ubisecure.com/api/fido-webauthn-api/) article covers the WebAuthn API in more detail.
+The [Working with FIDO and the WebAuthn API](https://www.ubisecure.com/api/fido-webauthn-api/) article covers the WebAuthn API and use cases in more detail.

 ## Requirements